Steam locomotive: Braking

-Locomotives have their own braking system, independent from the rest of the train.
+Steam locomotives usually have their own braking system, independent from the rest of the train.
 Locomotive brakes employ large shoes which press against the driving wheel treads.
-With the advent of compressed air brakes, a separate system allowed the driver to control the brakes on all cars.
-A single-stage, steam-driven, air compressor was mounted on the side of the boiler.
-Long freight trains needed more air and a two-stage compressor with LP and HP cylinders, driven by cross-compound HP and LP steam cylinders, was introduced.
-It had three and a half times the capacity of the single stage.
-Most were made by Westinghouse.
-Two were fitted in front of the smokebox on big articulated locomotives.
-Westinghouse systems were used in the United States, Canada, Australia and New Zealand.
+They can be either air brakes or steam brakes.
+In addition, they nearly always have a handbrake to keep the locomotive stationary when there is no steam pressure to power the other braking systems.

+Because of the limited braking force provided by locomotive-only brakes, many steam locomotives were fitted with a train brake.
+These came in two main varieties; air brakes and vacuum brakes.
+These allowed the driver to control the brakes on all cars in the train.

+Air brakes, invented by George Westinghouse, use a steam-driven air compressor mounted on the side of the boiler to create the compressed air needed to power the brake system.
+Air brakes were the predominant form of train braking in most countries during the steam era.

-An alternative to the air brake is the vacuum brake, in which a steam-operated ejector is mounted on the engine instead of the air pump, to create a vacuum and release the brakes.
+The primary competitor to the air brake was the vacuum brake, in which a steam-operated ejector is mounted on the engine instead of the air pump, to create the vacuum required to power the brake system.
 A secondary ejector or crosshead vacuum pump is used to maintain the vacuum in the system against the small leaks in the pipe connections between carriages and wagons.
-Vacuum systems existed on British, Indian, West Australian and South African railway networks.
+Vacuum brakes were the predominant form of train braking in the United Kingdom and countries that adopted its practices, such as India and South Africa, during the steam era.

 Steam locomotives are fitted with sandboxes from which sand can be deposited on top of the rail to improve traction and braking in wet or icy weather.
 On American locomotives, the sandboxes, or sand domes, are usually mounted on top of the boiler.
 In Britain, the limited loading gauge precludes this, so the sandboxes are mounted just above, or just below, the running plate.